akrasuski1/halb-cpu/clock.md

 # Clock

 The whole CPU will use a single master clock.
-Each instruction will take two cycles, to accomodate for some instructions that use immediate value.
+Most instructions will take a single cycle, except of those that have immediate value, which take two.
 To ensure correct start, some kind of power-on reset is required to ignore first cycle or two.

 During rising clock edge, every temporary signal will be latched to appropriate registers,